ncbi/elastic-blast-docs/docs/source/tutorials/submit-and-wait-script.rst

     ./submit-and-wait-for-results.sh ${YOUR_INI_FILE} ${TIMEOUT_IN_MINUTES}

 The second parameter (TIMEOUT_IN_MINUTES) is optional and specifies the timeout mentioned above.
-The default value is 500.
+The default value is 500 minutes.
 The configuration file (YOUR_INI_FILE) is a standard ElasticBLAST configuration file.

 The script expects ``elastic-blast`` is available in your ``PATH``.
 If this is not the case, the script needs to be updated.
 Assuming ``elastic-blast`` is installed